 Is chemical treatment toxic to aquatic life?

 Freeman and Everhart (1971) used constant flow bioassays to determine that concentrations of dissolved aluminum below 52 ug Al/L had no obvious effect on rainbow trout.
 Similar results have been observed for salmon.
 Cooke, et al (1978) adopted 50 mg Al/L as a safe upper limit for post-treatment dissolved aluminum concentrations.
 Kennedy and Cooke (1982) indicate that based on solubility, dissolved aluminum concentrations, regardless of dose, would remain below 50 ug Al/L in the pH range 5.5 to 9.0.
 MPCA guidelines for alum application require that the pH remain within the 6.0-9.0 range.

 The treatment of lakes with alkalinities above 75 mg/L as CaCO3 are not expected to have chronic or acute effects to biota.
 Fish-related problems associated with alum treatments have been primarily documented in soft water lakes.
 However, many softwater lakes have been successfully treated with alum, when the treatments are pH buffered.

 Are there health concerns for people?

 Concerns about a connection between aluminum and Alzheimer’s have been debated for some time.
 More recent research points to a gene rather than aluminum as the cause.
 In addition, aluminum is found naturally in the environment.
-Some foods are high in aluminum, including tea, spinach and other leafy green vegetables.
-Use of aluminum cookware has not been found to contaminate food sources.
+Some foods are high in aluminum, including tea, spinach, and other leafy green vegetables.

 How much does an alum treatment cost?